 ABOUT THE DESIGNER

 Whilst her love of drawing started in school, creativity was already in her blood.
 Her mother, Lesley, was taught needlework from a young age, by Michaela’s grandmother, Marjorie.
-Marjorie worked as a court dressmaker in Buckingham Gate in London, famously working on dresses for the ladies in the Buckingham Palace court (including the wedding dress of Mrs ‘Wallis’ Simpson, now on display in Brooklyn, US).
+Marjorie worked as a court dressmaker in Buckingham Gate in London, famously working on dresses for the ladies in the Buckingham Palace court (including the wedding dress of Mrs ‘Wallis’ Simpson, now archived in the Met Art Museum in central New York).
 Michaela’s father, Peter, an eccentric mathematician, was a very clever inspector of engineering.
 Inheriting her father’s analytical discipline, Michaela’s artistic style embraces her inborn desire for creating beauty combined with her meticulous precision.

 Following the very good advice of a career guidance teacher to “do something you love”, Michaela’s first job out of school was at her uncle’s printing firm.
 Maximising on her skills for design, she self-taught Photoshop, Illustrator and Quark Express, the industry standard design software program, using one of the first Apple Mac computers to hit the UK market.